dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.md

 Here's a walkthrough of [ordering a Let's Encrypt certificate](/articles/ordering-lets-encrypt-certificate/).

 If you're looking for a certificate that covers subdomains, for example: `blog.dnsimple.com`, `store.dnsimple.com`, `order.dnsimple.com`, you want a [Wildcard Certificate](/articles/ordering-wildcard-certificate/).
-Wildcard Certificate are only available on certain plans.
+Wildcard Certificates are only available on certain plans.
 [See the difference between plans](/articles/dnsimple-plans/).

 ClickFunnels sometimes uses a certificate outside of DNSimple.
 If you gain access to your domain, and don't see a certificate transfer over, but your site is showing as secure, that's probably what happened.
 We don't offer support to renew this certificate, or make any configuration changes, but if you [contact us](https://dnsimple.com/contact), we can help you find out when it expires and answer any questions you have.